-A consumer-led perspective on carbon emission labelling in the fashion & shoe industry
+A consumer-led perspective on carbon emission labeling in fashion.

 Anyone who follows fashion knows that there has been an increase in scrutiny when it comes to our wardrobe’s carbon impact on the environment.
 Recent reports have revealed that the apparel and footwear industries together account for more than 8% of global climate impact, greater than all international airline flights and maritime shipping trips combined.

 As a result a number of brands have emerged touting a carbon neutral approach to fashion.

 Take Sheep Inc..
 They are a New Zealand-based fashion brand that has decided carbon neutrality is simply not enough anymore.
 Launched in October 2019, the label began selling high-quality wool sweaters that were the world’s first carbon-negative fashion product.

 Or consider Allbirds.
 As of April 2020, everything the brand has produced includes a carbon emission label.
 Traditionally, a carbon emission label describes the carbon dioxide emissions created as a by-product of manufacturing, transporting, or disposing of a consumer product.
 In the case of Allbirds, the products feature a number representing the CO2 emitted to create it–7.6 kg CO2e.

 The thinking is that this information is important to consumers wishing to minimize their ecological footprint and contribution to global warming made by their purchases.

 But which consumers are most likely to engage with this type of initiative or consider it cultural relevant?

 To better understand this, we leveraged our MotivBase Trends platform to examine the consumer-led culture of carbon emission labeling.